elPataaz/CyberDyne_CIWS/README.md

 1. In Arduino IDE, go to **Tools** > **Board** > **Boards Manager**.
 2. Search for **esp32** by Espressif Systems.
 3. If it says a higher version is installed, click the dropdown and select **2.0.14**, then click **Install**.

+4. ## 💡 Pro Tip: Flash and Forget
+Once you have successfully flashed the **CyberDyne CIWS** code onto your ESP32, the board is "Production Ready."

+- **Independent Operation**: The ESP32 does not need the Arduino IDE or your computer to run.
+It will boot the HUD and start the 65-125° sweep as soon as it gets 5V power.
+- **IDE Updates**: After your CIWS is "Live," you can safely update your Arduino IDE and ESP32 Board Manager (v3.0+) for **other** projects.
+Just remember that if you ever need to edit or re-flash THIS project, you must downgrade your Board Manager back to **v2.0.14** first.

 ---